alphagov/government-digital-strategy/source/digital/efficiency/06-how-long-will-shifting-to-digital-take.md

 ####Managing security risks

 Digital services bring unique challenges in making sure users’ personal information and identity is protected.
-Identity assurance has the potential to increase the security requirements, complexity and cost of digital services.
-To reduce the cost and risk of owning sensitive data, some services (eg free school meal applications) have made links to databases hosted in other areas of government (in this case, those held by DWP).
-This has helped to reduce security risk and avoid unnecessary duplication of storage systems.
+Identity assurance will create a simple, trusted and secure environment for users to access digital public services.
+The identity assurance approach is based on standards and is technology neutral, reducing the complexity and cost for government, while creating new opportunities for reducing fraud through collaboration between the public and private sectors.

 ####Working with partner organisations